Apprenticeship in College Teaching

 Francesca Minonne, Assistant Director for Graduate Student Programs

-Working from a very broad definition of “assignment,” this interactive seminar invites participants to think through the qualities of an effective assignment as well as strategies for structuring assignments that are meaningful and motivating to students.
+Working from a very broad definition of “assignment,” this interactive workshop invites participants to think through the qualities of an effective assignment as well as strategies for structuring assignments that are meaningful and motivating to students.
 We’ll also consider how learning science research can inform our thinking about assignment design.
-Francesca Minonne will facilitate this session.
-Enrollment is limited; please register as soon as possible, but no later than May 24th.
+Enrollment is limited; please register as soon as possible, but no later than June 5th.

 At the heart of every successful classroom is a well-designed course.
-In this interactive seminar, we will consider the basics of a “backwards design” approach to course development that seeks to align course goals, assessments, and instruction.
+In this interactive session, we will consider the basics of a “backwards design” approach to course development that seeks to align course goals, assessments, and instruction.
 We’ll also talk about how course structure can impact student learning and classroom climate.
-Kim Humphrey will facilitate this session.
-Enrollment is limited; please register as soon as possible, but no later than June 6th.
+Enrollment is limited; please register as soon as possible, but no later than June 13th.

 Getting Started in Online Contexts (Elective)